 - Build a better body of statutory and regulatory jurisprudence.

 - Increase public understanding and respect for the legal profession.

 - Develop feasible programs to encourage a bar more reflective of the racial and ethnic diversity of the Chicago metropolitan area.

 - Provide programs, facilities and services to satisfy the needs of its members in their practice and to promote an atmosphere of collegiality all in and of the foregoing missions.

-The CBA employs an Executive Director who is responsible for the day-to-day administration of the Association staff of 60.
-Our Board of Managers consists of 16 members elected by the membership, a representative from the Young Lawyers Section (“YLS”), the YLS Chair of two years prior, one member-at-large appointed by the President, and 6 Officers including the President, First Vice-President, Second Vice-President, Secretary, Treasurer and Immediate Past President.
-The Board meets twice a month and decides all policy issues for the Association.
+The CBA employs an Executive Director who is responsible for the day-to-day administration of the Association staff of 25.
+Our Board of Managers consists of 17 members selected by the membership, a representative from the Young Lawyers Section (“YLS”), the YLS Chair of two years prior, one member-at-large appointed by the President, and 6 Officers including the President, First Vice-President, Second Vice-President, Secretary, Treasurer and Immediate Past President.
+The Board meets monthly and decides all policy issues for the Association.
 The Association's operating budget of approximately $7 million comes from member dues, continuing legal education seminars and other revenue sources.

 About 321 S. Plymouth Court, Chicago, IL

 The CBA is housed in a 16-story condominium building co-owned by the Association, University of Illinois Chicago, Peck Ritchey LLC, The Chicago Bar Foundation and the Women's Bar Association of Illinois.
 The CBA building was designed by world-renowned architects Stanley Tigerman and Margaret McCurry and developed in 1990 by Chicago developers Lee Miglin and J. Paul Bietler.
 The CBA building has been featured in architectural magazines and is located in Chicago's South Loop at 321 S. Plymouth Court.